robert-hardy/statistical_inference/PITCHME.md

 > No, the coin is either biased or it is not.

----

-It is difficult to get F to express a view.
+F believes that

-> Ok, do you _reckon_ the coin is biased?
+> There is a 69% probability that the coin is biased

-> [no answer]
+is a nonsense statement.

 ---